Home Insights White Papers CTO insights: Vercel frontend deployment platform

 Table showing industry-specific Vercel frontend deployment adoption patterns, listing primary use cases and typical adoption strategies for E-commerce, Financial services, Healthcare, Technology, and Media & publishing.

-Vercel is just a hosting provider
+Myth: Vercel is nothing more than a hosting provider

-Vercel is only beneficial for Next.js applications
+Myth: Vercel is only beneficial for Next.js applications

-Vercel eliminates the need for backend infrastructure
+Myth: Using Vercel means you don’t need backend infrastructure

-Vercel is always more expensive than traditional hosting
+Myth: Vercel costs more than traditional hosting

 • Framework standardization: Standardize on frameworks with strong Vercel support, develop internal libraries, and align architecture guidelines.